New Zealand grayling: Threats and extinction

 Another factor assessed to be a cause for the extinction of the species is the harvesting of the fish.
 Along with the Māori people hunting the New Zealand grayling, the settlement of the Europeans resulted in an increase of fishing.
 The increase in hunting for the fish, as it was in abundance, led to a decline in the population and eventually extinction, as the reproductive capacity of it was inundated.

-The final factor believed to have triggered the rapid decline and subsequent extinction of the population of the New Zealand grayling is the effects of introducing trout species from Europe.
-Brown trout were introduced into the southern oceanic regions during the 1860’s including New Zealand in 1867, and rainbow trout were introduced in 1883.
+The final factor believed to have triggered the rapid decline and subsequent extinction of the population of the New Zealand grayling is the effects of introducing various trout species; brown trout were introduced into the southern oceanic regions during the 1860's including New Zealand in 1867, and rainbow trout were introduced in 1883.
 The introduction of both brown and rainbow trout affected endemic species, such as the New Zealand grayling, through direct predation and competition for food and habitat.
-The non-native oomycete pathogen Saprolegnia parasitica vectored by introduced trout may also have played a strong role in the extinction of the New Zealand grayling, particularly in waters that, with the exception of trout introduction, appeared remote and undisturbed.
+The non-native oomycete pathogen Saprolegnia parasitica vectored by introduced trout may have also played a strong role in the extinction of the New Zealand grayling, particularly in waters that, with the exception of trout introduction, appeared remote and undisturbed.
 S. parasitica is inevitably introduced with salmonids and is strongly implicated in very severe fish kills of the closely related Australian grayling soon after trout introduction in Australia.